Formatting Your ETDR

 ETDRs consist of required and optional sections.
-These sections must be arranged in the order shown below.
 The ETDR templates contain a framework of all sections arranged in the required order.

 Doctoral students only: